 3 – Purchases in an Employee Stock Purchase Plan Are Made at Set Intervals

 Many plans provide an “offering period.”
-During this window, your employer collects your payroll contributions and holds them in a trust.
+During this window, your employer collects your payroll contributions.

 Your plan will also have a purchase date.
 On the purchase date, your employer uses the funds collected during the offering period and held in the trust to buy shares of stock.